puppetlabs/puppet-docs/source/puppet/5.0/modules_installing.markdown

 > **Important:** Make sure to set these two proxy settings in the `user` section only.
 Otherwise, there can be adverse effects.

+{:.concept}
 ## Finding Forge modules

-You can find modules by browsing the [Puppet Forge][forge] on the web or by using the module tool's [`search`](#search-modules-from-the-command-line) action.
+The Puppet Forge houses thousands of modules, which you can find by browsing the [Puppet Forge][forge] on the web or by using the `puppet module search` command.

-The Forge houses thousands of modules, including Puppet **supported** or **approved** modules.
-Puppet [approved][approved] modules pass our specific quality and usability requirements.
+Some Forge modules are Puppet **supported** or **approved** modules.
+Puppet approved][approved] modules pass our specific quality and usability requirements.
 These modules are recommended by Puppet, but are not supported as part of a Puppet Enterprise license agreement.
-Puppet [supported][supported] modules have been tested with Puppet Enterprise and are fully supported by Puppet.
-If there are no supported or approved modules for what you want to do, evaluate available modules by [score][score], compatibility, documentation, last release date, and number of downloads.
+Puppet supported modules have been tested with Puppet Enterprise and are fully supported by Puppet.
+If there are no supported or approved modules for what you want to do, evaluate available modules by module score, compatibility, documentation, last release date, and number of downloads.

+Related topics:

+* [Approved modules][approved]
+* [Supported modules][supported]
+* [Module score][score]

+{:.concept}
 ### Search modules from the command line

-The search action accepts a single search term and returns a list of modules whose names, descriptions, or keywords match the search term.
+The `puppet module search` command accepts a single search term and returns a list of modules whose names, descriptions, or keywords match the search term.

 ```
 $ puppet module search apache